Rail directions

-Railroad directions are used to describe train directions on rail systems.
+Rail directions are used to describe train directions on rail systems.
 The terms used may be derived from such sources as compass directions, altitude directions, or other directions.
-However, the railroad directions frequently vary from the actual directions, so that, for example, a "northbound" train may really be headed west over some segments of its trip, or a train going "down" may actually be increasing its elevation.
-Railroad directions are often specific to system, country, or region.
+These directions are often specific to system, country, or region.

 Radial directions

-Many rail systems use the concept of a center (usually a major city) to define rail directions.
+Many rail systems use the concept of a centre or origin (usually a major city) to define rail directions.
+Often this location will also define the zero milepost or kilometer post of a line or network.

 Up and down

 In British practice, railway directions are usually described as "up" and "down", with "up" being towards a major location.
 This convention is applied not only to the trains and the tracks, but also to items of lineside equipment and to areas near a track.
 Since British trains run on the left, the "up" side of a line is usually on the left when proceeding in the "up" direction.